freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 560.1

-The `SERIAL` type make your column an `INT` with a `NOT NULL` constraint, and automatically increment the integer when a new row is added.
+The `SERIAL` type will make your column an `INT` with a `NOT NULL` constraint, and automatically increment the integer when a new row is added.
 View the details of the `characters` table to see what `SERIAL` did for you.

 #### HINTS